PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the post-QDQ layout-transpose, unary-fan-out, and unary/binary-fan-out sequence.
-The three diagnostic events construct one graph index instead of up to three.
-The existing unary-fan-out helper now has compatible mode flags: its four prior invocations retain unary passthrough, while the new invocation runs generic transpose cleanup instead.
-The scope stays between raw Softmax canonicalization and transpose-binary rewrites.
-The lowerer's registered- runner call characterization is now 137, down from 139.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late NCHW channel-shuffle and Gather-axis pair.
+The two diagnostic events construct one graph index instead of up to two.
+The existing channel-shuffle helper now has compatible mode flags: its five prior invocations retain two-way and NHWC shuffle, while the new invocation disables both.
+NHWC and NCHW shuffle rewrites now maintain operator-type dispatch through the differential graph API.
+The lowerer's registered-runner call characterization is now 135, down from 137.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.